imraja-W/trails/README.md

 # trails
-i used git hub to connect with vs code to try version control
+Used git hub to connect with vs code to try version control.